 Lightning In A Bottle

-Second Batch Shipping.
+Final Batch Shipping.
 Heavier on the champaca and soft pink guava.
+Additional fruit from 2023 with sweeter aroma profile.

 Pink Tahitian guava (grown in LA), Ataulfo Mangoes (Coachella Valley also hit with lightning), star jasmine, pink magnolia and greenery (Venice), pink, red, and golden champaca (small distillations from India which experienced a sharp increase in lighting in 2021), Incienso Rojo, Sangre de Grado, with a touch of Malaysian D'Or/ Sik Oud distilled by Taha and 20 year old Mysore Sandalwood.